-Fines, closures and irregularities will appear in your construction and that will take away money, time and even the desire to continue with your project.
+Fines, closures, and irregularities will appear in your construction which will take away money, time, and even the desire to continue with your project.

-The best thing to do is to make sure you have everything in order to start and no legal problems will get in your way.
+The best thing to do is to make sure you have everything in order when starting so that no legal problems will get in your way.

-To avoid this situation, we recommend that from the beginning you make calculations of the material you will need, as well as the labor and the time it will take.
+To avoid this situation, we recommend that you make calculations of the material, labor, and time you will need from the very beginning.

-It’s good to have a small savings cushion for small unforeseen events, but there is nothing better than knowing what you are going to use and sticking to the plan.
+It’s good to have a small cushion of savings for small unforeseen events, but there is nothing better than knowing what you are going to use and sticking to the plan.

 Not taking external factors into account

-Starting to lay foundations in the rainy season or in the dry season is very different, and can have consequences for your construction such as delays, damages or difficulties to continue.
+Starting to lay foundations in the rainy season versus in the dry season are two completely different scenarios and each can have consequences such as delays, damages, or difficulties to continue.

-And this can lead to higher costs and frustration.
+This can lead to higher costs as well as frustration.

 Make sure you start building in the right weather and be aware of weather changes so you can take the necessary precautions and avoid many problems due to factors that are out of your hands.

-One of the most common mistakes: by saving today, you end up spending much more tomorrow.
-Generally, builders or specialists offer the option of choosing between several types of materials.
-The cheap ones are, almost always, the most tempting, however, it’s necessary to think and evaluate their durability and resistance.
+This is one of the most common mistakes.
+Although you will save today when purchasing lesser quality materials, you will end up spending much more tomorrow.
+Generally, builders or specialists offer a choice between several types of materials.
+The cheap ones are almost always the most tempting.
+However, it’s necessary to think carefully and evaluate their durability and resistance.

-The same happens with the proposals that a priori seem more expensive, and in reality they are, but their performance is much more efficient in the future so it’s convenient to choose them, for example, single or double glazing for windows: the latter are more expensive but they will make you save on heating.
+The same happens with the proposals that at first seem more expensive.
+In reality, they are, but their performance is much more efficient in the long run, making it more beneficial to choose them.
+For example, single or double glazing for windows: the latter are more expensive but they will save you when it comes to heating costs.

-Cheap is expensive and sometimes trying to save a little you can end up buying materials of dubious quality, which are less resistant and durable.
-With the passage of time they will be damaged and you will have to repair them or change them completely, which will involve much more expense.
+Sometimes while trying to save a little you can end up buying materials of dubious quality.
+With the passage of time, they will experience damage and you will have to repair them or change them completely, costing you even more money.
 In addition, they can jeopardize the integrity of your building and the safety of your family.

 Investing in good materials and a solid structure will allow you to build more efficiently and save in the long run.

 It’s important that before you start building you have the necessary plans to carry out your work.
-Having flaws in your plans can lead to problems such as a bad orientation of your house on the ground, or even the construction of smaller spaces than they should be.
+Having flaws in your plans can lead to problems such as a bad orientation of your house on the ground or even the construction of spaces that are smaller than they should be.

-You may be faced with walls that obscure your construction, poorly designed hallways, narrow doorways and stairways or at dangerous angles.
-You may also have problems with the lighting and ventilation of your spaces or a poor choice of the materials you need.
+You may be faced with walls that obscure your construction, poorly designed hallways, narrow doorways and stairways, or dangerous angles.
+You may also have problems with the lighting and ventilation of your spaces.

-It’s recommended that you seek help from specialists to achieve more comfortable and adequate spaces.
+It’s recommended that you seek help from specialists to be able to achieve more comfortable and adequate spaces.

 It’s important not to get carried away and start building more than you need.
 Too much space that you won’t use means more expense, first in construction and then in maintenance and cleanup!

-Remember that if your housing needs change, over time you too can design a new plan to expand and remodel your home.
+Remember that if your housing needs to change, you can design a new plan as time passes to expand and remodel your home.

 These are some of the most common mistakes when building.
 We hope our tips will help you be aware of them and avoid them.
 Have you ever encountered any of these mistakes?
 How did you solve them?

-Many times, due to lack of time or other issues, we get carried away by anxiety and overlook some key points in the planning of a construction.
+Many times, due to lack of time or other issues, we get carried away by anxiety and overlook some key points in the planning of a construction project.

-Even though we have surely made numbers and we have the budget for each step arranged, there are things that go out of hand or out of the initial planning.
+Even though we have surely made calculations and we have a budget for each step arranged, there are things that get out of hand or aren’t even considered in the initial planning.

 The dew point is the condensation generated inside the house.

-Not taking it into account is another mistake that comes hand in hand with bad calculations to obtain a good air circulation and also in the insulation.
+Not taking it into account is another mistake that comes hand in hand with bad calculations.
+It is an important measure when considering how to obtain good air circulation and maintenance of the insulation.

-This mistake will cause your windows, and the whole house, to be filled with those droplets of steam and humidity that end up ruining its interior.
+This mistake will cause your windows and the whole house to be filled with droplets of steam and humidity that end up ruining its interior.

-Although it’s a responsibility of the architect of the work to present all the corresponding plans, we must be aware that it was presented and approved in time and form, in order not to have a future problem.
+Although it’s the responsibility of the architect to present all the corresponding plans, we must be certain that it has been presented and approved in time in order not to have future problems.

 Poor site layout or poor orientation

-It’s the ABC of planning and construction: to opt for the best orientation and optimal location on the available land.
+Site layout and orientation are the ABCs of planning and construction.
+It is crucial to opt for the best orientation and optimal location on the available land.

-But sometimes, due to a whim of the owner to preserve this or that view, or this or that slope, the best orientation of the house is not chosen and this will make it, for example, not thermally efficient.
+Yet there are cases in which due to the whim of the owner to preserve this or that view, or this or that slope, the best orientation of the house is not chosen.
+This can impact the qualities of the house, such as its thermal efficiency.

-Another mistake that often goes hand in hand with the saving of materials:
+This is another mistake that often goes hand in hand with saving on costs of materials.

-Not insulating properly (because “you can’t see it”) neither walls nor floor with the result of a house freezing in winter and super hot in summer.
+Not insulating the walls and floors of your house properly (because “you can’t see it”) means that it will be freezing in the winter and super hot in the summer.